TryGhost/Ghost/apps/signup-form/README.md

 ### Pre-requisites

-- Run `yarn` in Ghost monorepo root
+- Run `pnpm` in Ghost monorepo root
-- Run `yarn` in this directory
+- Run `pnpm` in this directory

-### Running via Ghost `yarn dev` in root folder
+### Running via Ghost `pnpm dev` in root folder

-You can automatically start the signup-form dev server when developing Ghost by running Ghost (in root folder) via `yarn dev --all`.
+You can automatically start the signup-form dev server when developing Ghost by running Ghost (in root folder) via `pnpm dev --all`.
 This will only build the production build, without the demo site.

-Running via `yarn dev --all --signup` or `yarn dev --signup` will also serve the demo site on `http://localhost:6173`.
+Running via `pnpm dev --all --signup` or `pnpm dev --signup` will also serve the demo site on `http://localhost:6173`.

 ### Running the development version only

-Run `yarn dev` (in package folder) to start the development server to test/develop the form standalone.
+Run `pnpm dev` (in package folder) to start the development server to test/develop the form standalone.
 - This will generate a demo site on http://localhost:6173
 - This will build and watch the production build and host it on http://localhost:6174/signup-form.min.js (different port!)